OSI-Concerns/election-results-2025/petition.md

-It is easy to imagine that the current OSI Board learned of these board-agreement concerns and decided that pressuring the candidates to sign the agreement early (and via proprietary DocuSign software that these candidates are known to object to) would help them justify disqualifying them from the elections, even though voting had already finished.
+It is easy to imagine that the current OSI Board learned of these board-agreement concerns and decided that pressuring the candidates to sign the agreement early (and via proprietary DocuSign software that these candidates are known to object to) would help them justify removing them from the elections, even though voting had already finished.
 It also provides some plausible deniability for OSI to have also removed Bentley for having missed the very-short deadline they set for this added last-minute requirement.